David Mundell: Personal life

 On 13 January 2016, Mundell publicly came out as gay on his personal website, becoming the first openly gay Conservative cabinet minister.
-His nickname is 'Fluffy'.

 Mundell was previously married to Lynda Jane Carmichael from 1987, and the couple divorced in 2012.
 He has three children, one of whom, Oliver Mundell, is the Conservative MSP for Dumfriesshire, having won his seat in the Scottish Parliament in May 2016.